glasswalk3r/cpan-openbsd-smoker/README.md

 running in your local network/host at http://minicpan:8090.
 You can combine your preferred web server with the `CPAN::Mini` mirror in order to achieve that.

+# Maintenance

+A list of the Perl modules that needs to be installed through `cpan` are available at the `modules` directory that includes:

+- `required.txt`: the modules that are **required** for the Smoker to work.
+To quickly enable the smoker, those modules should be installed without testing first, then tested in order to have the structure to send reports.
+- `extended_tests.txt`: the modules that enables more tests of the distributions available, i.e., they are commonly included for testing only.

+In both cases, only the Perl modules that **are not** included in the OpenBSD package repository should be include, since those packages were already validated and are installed much faster than using `cpan`.

 ### FAQ

 #### Why a project for that?